datastax/csharp-driver/doc/features/metadata/README.md

 Schema changes need to be propagated to all nodes in the cluster.
 Once they have settled on a common version, we say that they are in agreement.

 The driver waits for schema agreement after executing a schema-altering query.
-This is to ensure that subsequent requests (which might get routed to different nodes) see an up-to-date version of the schema.
+This is to ensure that subsequent requests (which might get routed to different nodes) see an up-to-date version of the schema. **Note that this does not prevent race conditions from concurrent schema changes from different client application instances**.
+DDL queries should be sent sequentially from a single `ISession` instance.

 ```ditaa
  Application             Driver           Server